Your search returned 63 cottages.

 Instead you’ll find many exciting independent retailers, offering a variety of goods to browse and meander through.
 Keswick is also celebrated for its good food.

-They have an array of great traditional pubs offering local ale and pub grub, fine dining restaurants for special occasions.
+They have an array of great traditional pubs offering local ale and pub grub, fine dining restaurants for special occasions, just a short walk away from your Keswick accommodation.
 Plus plenty of cafés where you can sit out in the central area and watch the crowds pass by.

-For all you walkers out there, Lakelovers have hand-picked the finest cottages in Keswick.
+For all you walkers out there, Lakelovers have hand-picked the finest cottages in Keswick perfect for your next walking holiday.
 We place you within a stone’s throw of some of the most loved walks in the region.